Below you can find out what the partnership will do and how it will do it.

 - To make sure we have plans for change and that change is happening.

-- To pass information to everyone about the development of services and make sure people know what is happening and what they have to do.
+- To share information with everyone about developments and make sure people know what is happening and what they must do.

 - To work together to share information from and to organisations/groups that members represent and wider networks.